 So, What Is F1B?

-- This generation is very healthy since you can always trace the family tree with ease.
+This generation is very healthy since you can easily trace the family tree.
 The F1B will be more prone to common Poodle ailments, but these can easily be tested for and avoided.

 What Does F2 Mean?

 Doodle dog f2 generations come when you breed two F1 Doodles together.
 These Doodles are still 50% Poodle and 50% Goldendoodle, but they can be hard to find.

 Breeders typically avoid the F2 generation because they can be too much of a wild card.
 With this generation, you can never predict color, size, or even coat type.

 Reputable breeders like to breed for dogs that they can guarantee.
 Some Doodles have long waiting lists for specific features and color variations.
 So, producing an F2 cross can be risky in this situation.